MasoniteFramework/docs/features/commands.md

     command:signature
         {user : A positional argument for the command}
         {--f|flag : An optional argument for the command}
-        {--o|option=default: An optional argument for the command with default value}
+        {--o|option=default: An optional argument for the command with default value}"""
-    """

     def handle(self):
         pass